Kyoto Koka University ロゴ

 Managing Health from Both Sports and Nutrition Education

-The Course aims to nurture human resources who can manage people's health from the perspectives of both sports and nutrition education.
-In the "Sports Management Course," students learn about appropriate menus and nutritional supplements that provide nutrients according to health conditions and lifestyles.
-In the "Food Management Course," students learn about menu development, from production to sales and public relations activities, and other areas that transcend the boundaries of conventional dietitian training.
+The Course aims to nurture individuals who can manage people's health from the perspectives of both sports and nutrition education.
+In the "Sports Management Track", students learn about appropriate menus and nutritional supplements that provide nutrients according to health conditions and lifestyles.
+In the "Food Management Track", students learn about menu development, from production to sales and public relations activities, and other areas that transcend the boundaries of conventional dietitian training.

 ▶︎Acquire a Wide Range of Knowledge and Skills in the Study of Sports & Nutrition